chrisant996/clink/docs/clink.md

 ## File Locations

 Settings and history are persisted to disk from session to session.
-The location of these files depends on which distribution of Clink was used.
-If you installed Clink using the .exe installer then Clink uses the current user's non-roaming application data directory.
+By default Clink uses the current user's non-roaming application data directory.
 This user directory is usually found in one of the following locations;

 - Windows XP: `c:\Documents and Settings\<username>\Local Settings\Application Data\clink`
 - Windows Vista onwards: `c:\Users\<username>\AppData\Local\clink`